 I have reviewed all documentary evidence and I accept that the tenants have been served with the notice to end tenancy as declared by the landlord.
-The notice is deemed to have been received by the tenants on July 5, 2011.

-I accept the evidence before me that the tenants failed to pay the rent owed within the five days granted under section 46(4) of the Act.
+I accept the evidence before me that the tenants have failed to pay the rent owed within the five days granted under section 46(4) of the Act.
 I find that the tenants are conclusively presumed under section 46(5) of the Act to have accepted that the tenancy ended on the effective date of the notice.

-I therefore find that the landlord is entitled to an order of possession.
+I therefore find that the landlord is entitled to an order of possession and a monetary order for unpaid rent in the amount of \$1685.